The Best Beginner Mushroom Growing Hacks

 2. Get Free Expert Help (Contact the Martians 👽)

-We have a live chat where you can ask anything you would like and be connected with a member of our team.
-The Martians have expert mycologists here to help you with any questions you may have.
-The ‘shroom community is very friendly, and everyone is always happy to help.
+We have a live chat where you can ask anything you would like and be connected with a member of our expert team.
+At Martian, we have expert in-house mycologists here to help you with any questions you may have.
+The mushroom community is very friendly, and everyone is always happy to help.

-The mushroom-growing community also has some excellent resources, with thousands of informative blog posts and message boards where you can interact and learn more about mushroom cultivation.
-This information is all free
+The mushroom-growing community also has many excellent resources, with thousands of informative blog posts and message boards where you can interact and learn more about mushroom cultivation.
+This information is all free and readily available.

 3. Optimise Your Growing Environment